-Alone in the Dark came to life when French developer Infogrames decided to do an horror-themed game using the new 3D graphics and animation of the time.
-Unfortunately, animating an entire mansion in 3D wasn’t possible, so the designers decided to just animate the characters and the objects in a pre rendered 2D background, which forced the use of fixed camera positions.
-The team also decided to use the haunted mansion trope as their horror setting since it’s a well established classic horror trope, but combined with Lovecraftian elements.
+Alone in the Dark came to life when Infogrames decided to do an horror-themed game using the new 3D graphics and animation of the time.
+Unfortunately, animating an entire mansion in 3D wasn’t possible, so the designers decided to just animate the characters and the objects in a pre-rendered 2D background, which forced the use of fixed camera positions.
+The team also decided to use the haunted mansion trope as their horror setting since it’s a well established classic horror trope, but combined it with Lovecraftian elements.

 But before we continue with the game itself, let’s look at these horrible visages, shall we?

 This is the most well-known cover of the game and I have to confess, it’s quite good, giving a proper eerie atmosphere.